Bjerkreim Municipality: General information

-The parish of Birkrem was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1965, there were many municipal changes in Norway due to the work of the Schei Committee.
-On that date, the Nedre Maudal area of Bjerkreim (population: 40) was transferred to the neighboring municipality of Gjesdal.
+The parish of Birkrem (later spelled Bjerkreim) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, the Nedre Maudal area of Bjerkreim Municipality (population: 40) was transferred to the neighboring Gjesdal Municipality.
+The boundaries have not changed since that time.

 Name

 The municipality (originally the parish) is named after the old Bjerkreim farm (Bjarkarheimr), since the first Bjerkreim Church was built there The first element is the genitive case of bjørk which means "birch".
 The last element is heimr which means "homestead" or "farm".
 Before 1889, the name was written "Birkrem".

 Coat of arms

 The coat of arms was granted on 11 July 1986.
 The official blazon is "Vert, a birch branch with six leaves and four catkins argent" (På grøn grunn ein opprett sølv bjørkekvist med sju blad og fire raklar).
 This means the arms have a green field (background) and the charge is a vertical branch from a birch tree which has six leaves and four catkins.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design was chosen since the name of the municipality is derived from the Norwegian word for birch, bjørk, thus the arms are canting.
 The arms were designed by John Digernes.
 The municipal flag has the same design as the coat of arms.